 If :dll-exports is :default, the delivered image is an executable.
 The value :com is supported on Microsoft Windows only (see below).
 Otherwise :dll-exports should be list (potentially nil).
-In this case a dynamic library is saved, and each string in :dll-exports names a function which becomes an export of the dynamic library and should be defined as a Lisp function using fli:define-foreign-callable.
+In this case a dynamic library is saved, and each string in :dll-exports names a function which becomes an export of the dynamic library and must be defined using fli:define-foreign-callable.
 Each exported name can be found by GetProcAddress (on Windows) or dlsym (on other platforms).
 The exported symbol is actually a stub which ensures that the LispWorks dynamic library has finished initializing, and then enters the Lisp code.